How to Earn Money from Spring Cleaning

 Have multitudes of books lying on your shelves?
 Sites such as BookScouter, and BookFinder make it easy for you to sell books, including textbooks.
 You can figure out how much your book is worth by typing in your barcode.

 Decluttr makes it easy to get cash for your second-hand CDs, DVDs, video games, books, and cell phones.
 You can use the handy app to scan the barcode to see what your items can earn you.

 If you decide to sell, shipping is free - they’ll hook you up with a shipping label, you just have to find a sturdy box to send your loot in.

 Gift cards usually fall into one of two categories.
 First, there are the ones to the chain restaurant and retailers you already love.
 These you’ll probably have no problem using in a heartbeat.
 Then there are gift cards that you forget you even have, because the store doesn't have a location in your area or you just flat out don't like the retailer or restaurant on offer.

-You can sell partially used gift cards on Raise.
+You can sell partially used gift cards on CardCash and Raise.
 Just know that these used gift card marketplaces usually charge a commission.

 Donate Items and Get a Tax Write-Off

 Feel good about getting rid of your belongings by making donating them to a charity of your choice.
 Before heading to the donation bin at a nearby charity or nonprofit, check to see exactly what kind of items the organization accepts and in what condition.